JimDesu/basis-lang/spec.md

 - **$\Phi$** &mdash; the *failure register*.
 Holds the value $\epsilon$ when no failure is in flight; holds a failure value $\phi$ when a failure is propagating. $\phi$ is a triple (message, payload-pointer, dictionary) where:
   - *message* is the failure message's identifier (per &sect;4.1).
   - *payload-pointer* is either null (for payload-less messages) or a pointer to the payload value's storage.
-  - *dictionary* is either null (for payload-less messages) or a pointer to the typeclass dictionary for the (concrete-payload-type, message's-payload-class) pair (&sect;4.7).
+  - *dictionary* is either null (for payload-less messages) or a pointer to the typeclass dictionary for the (concrete-payload-type, message's-payload-concept) pair (&sect;4.7).

 - **$\Sigma$** &mdash; the *variable state*.
 A mapping from in-scope names to slot identities and contents, partitioned by frame.
 The notation $\sigma/c$ denotes $\sigma$ bound within the lexical scope of the verb $c$.